 Howells has a good in house training development for all employees with a wide variety of training on offer such as: communication skills, equality and diversity, conflict management training, client care training etc. This helps to benefit all employees in the firm.

 In August 2014 I was delighted when I was promoted to senior receptionist.
 I have been given more responsibility, which includes the smooth running of two receptions, and am supported by a dedicated team of receptionists who I am fortunate to work with.

 Howells always encourages career progression within the firm, promoting internally wherever possible.

 I get great satisfaction from the wide range of clients that we assist.
 Every day brings it’s own challenges as you never know what each day will bring.

 Kathryn Lill, Solicitor

-I qualified as a solicitor in October 2014 and started to work in the in the criminal defence team.
-I really enjoy my role, particularly representing clients at the police station and at the Magistrates’ Court.
+I qualified as a solicitor in 2014 and joined the criminal department at the Barnsley office.
+I passed the assessments to become a duty solicitor in 2016 and since that time have been representing clients at the police station and in the Magistrates’ Court.

 Liam Flanagan, Apprentice